Zath3n/Project_A2/src/README.md

 #GAME PLAN
 Whats the goal of each level?
-The goal is to simply solve the maze by makeing your way to the exit. in this case makeing it to the F without getting lost or otherwise being stopped.
+The goal is to simply solve the maze by makeing your way to the exit. in this case makeing it to the F without getting lost or otherwise being stuck in the maze.
+To help users escape, they can first find an NPC represented by "N" to talk to them and maybe get some insights on how to escape.

 Whats the overall goal?
 The overall goal is to escape the mazes.
-To escape whatever trapped you in the mazes
+To escape whatever trapped you in the mazes.

 What do the levels look like?
 The levels are made up of the character "#"